Can You Use CBD While Pregnant?

 Clinical Epigenetics Journal published a study (1) on this topic about mice.
 In this study, mice were given CBD daily 2 weeks before mating, gestation, and lactation.

 The National Library of Medicine published a study (2) on male mice.
 It shows that after birth, exposure to THC or CBN was linked to low body weights, and CBD use was linked to decreased fertility.

 There are many types of CBD, including Full Spectrum CBD (containing THC), CBD Isolate (no THC), and broad-spectrum CBD (no THC).

-The National Institute on Drug Abuse concerning THC says (3), "Animal studies have shown that moderate concentrations of THC, when administered to mothers while pregnant or nursing, could have long-lasting effects on the child, including increasing stress responsivity and abnormal patterns of social interactions…and learning deficits in prenatally exposed individuals."
+The National Institute on Drug Abuse concerning THC says (3), "Animal studies have shown that moderate concentrations of THC, when administered to mothers while pregnant or nursing, could have long-lasting effects on the child, including increasing stress responsively and abnormal patterns of social interactions…and learning deficits in prenatally exposed individuals."